terra-money/docs/docs/develop/how-to/integrate-wallet-provider.md

 ## 4. Querying a wallet balance

 It's common to to show the connected users UST balance.
 To achieve this you need two hooks.
 The first is `useLCDClient`.
 An `LCDClient` is essentially a REST-based adapter for the Terra blockchain.
 You can use it to query an account balance.
-The second is `useConnectedWallet`, which tells us if a wallet is connected, and if so, basic data about that wallet.
+The second is `useConnectedWallet`, which tells us if a wallet is connected, and if so, basic information about that wallet such as its' address.

 Note that if your wallet is empty you won't see any tokens.